Drive sales on autopilot with ecommerce-focused features

 Popular emojis for email subject lines

 Below are some of the top emojis for email subject lines among businesses engaged in ecommerce and various other industries.
-You can copy and paste the emojis onto your subject line editor, or you can follow the Emojipedia links to copy them there.
+You can copy and paste the emojis onto your subject line editor or follow the Emojipedia links to copy them there.

-As often happens, you’ll probably find your favorite emoji for email subject line in one of the top examples below:
+As often happens, you’ll probably find your favorite emoji for email subject lines in one of the top examples below:

 🎁 | Wrapped gift | Used in emails containing bonuses, free perks, gifts, etc. |